-Additionally, the European Commission, ACER and ENTSOG are the competent bodies to speed up market integration on a European level by the full implementation of Framework Guidelines and Network Codes.
-Nevertheless, the GRI SSE continues its work on developing projects in order to provide input to these pan-European codes and to pave the way for their implementation in the region.
+Additionally, the European Commission, ACER and ENTSOG are the competent bodies to speed up market integration on a European level through the full implementation of Framework Guidelines and Network Codes.
+Nevertheless, the GRI SSE continues its work on developing pilot projects in order to provide inputs to these pan-European codes and to pave the way to their implementation in the region.

-Thus, the effectiveness of market integration efforts on a regional level will strongly depend on (i) timely implementation of the 3rd package, (ii) TSO-action to fulfil legal requirement on regional cooperation and (iii) timely development and implementation of Network codes on the EU-level providing for harmonized rules for cross-border network -and market integration issues.
+Thus, the effectiveness of market integration efforts on a regional level will strongly depend on (i) a timely implementation of the 3rd package, (ii) TSOs-action to fulfil legal requirements on regional cooperation and (iii) a timely development and implementation of Network Codes at EU-level providing for harmonized rules for cross-border network and market integration issues.